Roadrunner: Geographic range

 Roadrunners inhabit the Southwestern United States, to parts of Missouri, Arkansas, and Louisiana, as well as Mexico and Central America.
 They live in arid lowland or mountainous shrubland or woodland.
 They are non-migratory, staying in their breeding area year-round.
 The greater roadrunner is not currently considered threatened in the US, but is habitat-limited.

 Food and foraging habits

 The roadrunner is an opportunistic omnivore.
 Its diet normally consists of insects (such as grasshoppers, crickets, caterpillars, and beetles), small reptiles (such as lizards and snakes, including rattlesnakes), rodents and other small mammals, spiders (including tarantulas), scorpions, centipedes, snails, small birds (and nestlings), eggs, and fruits and seeds like those from prickly pear cactuses and sumacs.
 The lesser roadrunner eats mainly insects.
 The roadrunner forages on the ground and, when hunting, usually runs after prey from under cover.
 It may leap to catch insects, and commonly batters certain prey against the ground.
-Because of its quickness, the roadrunner is one of the few animals that preys upon rattlesnakes; it is also the only real predator of tarantula hawk wasps.
+The roadrunner is one of the few animals that preys upon rattlesnakes; it is also the only real predator of tarantula hawk wasps.